Dekamik/dvbcrud-go/README.md

 Simple and generic wrapper for `github.com/jmoiron/sqlx` that handle common CRUD queries as well as conversion between rows and struct types.
 It relies on formatting and reflection to achieve this.

-This module is useful for rapidly developing
+This module is useful for rapidly integrating databases in your application, especially as part of a microservice architecture.

 # Usage